NiallEHunt/AIB-DataHack-2017---TheHuntForGild/README.md

 # AIB DataHack 2017 - The Hunt For Gild
 The Hunt for Gild take on the AIB Datathon 2017!

+200 PhD, Masters and Undergraduate students competing on the day.

 <center><img src="https://github.com/NiallEHunt/HuntForGild/blob/master/DataHack%202017/AIBDataHack.png?raw=trueg"
 alt="AIB DataHack Logo" /></center>